stlab/libraries/README.md

 [doctest] Status: SUCCESS!
 ```

-# TODO BEFORE MERGE: The remainder of this README may be out of date.
+# TODO BEFORE MERGE: The remainder of this README may be out of date

 # Branch states